88250/lute/README.md

 * The processing of "strange" text is very time-consuming and even hangs
 * Support for Chinese is not good enough

-Lute's goal is to build a structured Markdown engine that implements GFM / CM specifications and provides better support for Chinese.
+Lute's goal is to build a structured Markdown engine that implements GFM/CM specifications and provides better support for Chinese.
 The so-called "structured" refers to the construction of an abstract syntax tree from the input MD text, HTML output, text formatting, etc. through the operation tree.
 The realization of the specification is to ensure that there is no ambiguity in Markdown rendering, so that the same Markdown text can be processed by the Markdown engine to achieve the same result, which is very important.

 There are not many engines that implement specifications.
 I want to see if I can write one, which is one of Lute's motivations.
 There are many opinions on the Internet about how to implement a Markdown engine: